 Lincoln County Director of Equalization is appointed by the County Commissioners and is responsible for discovering, listing and valuing all real property within the county for tax purposes.

-This office is responsible for the accurate assessment and inventory of 30,000 parcels of property with a value of nearly $7.5 billion dollars.
+This office is responsible for the accurate assessment and inventory of 30,000 parcels of property with a value of over $8 billion dollars.
 This property assessment is the tax base for local government funding for all of Lincoln County including the municipalities, local school districts, townships and various other tax districts such as fire, water, and road districts.

 All property in South Dakota is assessed annually at its fair market value as defined in South Dakota codified law 10-6-104.
 The assessment date is November 1st.